Overview of Flexible Network Load Balancing

 To isolate your network load balancer from the internet and simplify your security posture, create a private network load balancer.
 The network load balancer assigns it a private IP address that serves as the entry point for incoming traffic.
 The network load balancer is accessible only from within the VCN that contains the host regional subnet, or as further restricted by your security rules.

 Using Private Network Load Balancer as Next Hop Route Target with VCN Transit Routing

 Use a private network load balancer as the next-hop private IP route target with VCN transit routing.
 This method enables the network load balancer to operate as a bump-in-the-wire layer 3 transparent load balancer to which packets are forwarded along the path to their final destination.
 Transit routing refers to a network topology in which your on-premises network uses a connected virtual cloud network (VCN) to reach Oracle resources or services beyond that VCN.
-Connect the on-premises network to the VCN with FastConnect or VPN Connect, and then configure the VCN routing so that traffic transits through the VCN to its destination beyond the VCN.
+Connect the on-premises network to the VCN with FastConnect or Site-to-Site VPN, and then configure the VCN routing so that traffic transits through the VCN to its destination beyond the VCN.
 See Transit routing through a private IP in the VCN for more information.